vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/124/05_pUrve_ardhe.md

 title = "05"

 +++
-The hapax aptyá- is connected by Gr, Oldenberg, and, tentatively, EWA (s.v. ánapta-) with ‘water’.
+The hapax aptyá- is connected by Grassmann, Oldenberg, and, tentatively, EWA (s.v. ánapta-) with ‘water’.
 Geldner leaves it untr.; Witzel Gotō as ‘äussere’ without comment.
 I follow Renou’s tentative suggestion ‘inaccessible au vol’ (to √pat), with perhaps more enthusiasm than he shows for it.